-Nick Curtis, Assistant Branch Partner of Chewton Rose Colchester give his answers a couple of the frequently asked questions regarding the marketing of the properties we sell:
+Nick Curtis, Branch Partner of Chewton Rose Colchester give his answers a couple of the frequently asked questions regarding the marketing of the properties we sell:

 How important is online marketing and what websites do you use?